 Vitamin Deficiencies During Menopause & How To Safely Address Them

 Nutrient deficiencies can happen throughout life, but the chances of developing one can increase with age and especially during menopause.
+Menopause supplements can aim to support bodily functions during this time where women may experience nutrient gaps.
 Nutrient gaps can occur during the menopause transition for various reasons, including age, lifestyle, digestive health, and the impact of lower estrogen levels on the host of bodily functions this hormone supports.
 For example, calcium needs increase for women after menopause for two reasons, both of which are associated with the decreased estrogen production that comes with menopause.1 Often, women over age 51 are also less likely to absorb vitamin B12 from its natural food sources.2 Thankfully, you can give your body the nutritional support it needs during menopause by eating delicious foods and supplementing with the nutrients you may be deficient in!

 4 KEY MENOPAUSE NUTRIENTS